Here’s my guide to spending 2 perfect days in Cleveland Ohio, a city where hip meets history.

 If you’re into baseball more than theater, head to Progressive Field to see a Cleveland Indians game.
 Soon to be the Cleveland Guardians, they play in a clean ballpark with great sight lines.

-Need some extra destination inspiration for Cleveland?
-Here some of the other best things to do and see in Cleveland.
+Do you have extra time to spend in Cleveland beyond this two day in Cleveland itinerary?
+If so, here some of the other best things to do and see in Cleveland.

 1. Lake Erie Waterfront